-Publications Co-Author with David Francescani, Caught Between a Rock and a Hard Place, N.Y.L.J., June 20, 2005 regarding the issue of selective waiver of the attorney – client privilege to a regulatory body.
+“An Introduction to Patent Due Diligence,” co-author, Fish’s IP Law Essentials (July 30, 2020).
+Caught Between a Rock and a Hard Place, co-author, N.Y.L.J., June 20, 2005 regarding the issue of selective waiver of the attorney – client privilege to a regulatory body.

 American Calcar, Inc. v.
 American Honda Motor Co., Inc. and Honda of America Manufacturing, Inc. (E.D.
 Tex, transferred to S.D.
 Cal.) – patent infringement action involving vehicle telematics.